KusionStack/kusionstack.io/docs_versioned_docs/version-v0.12/3-concepts/3-module/2-develop-guide.md

 The `GeneratorRequest` contains the application developer's config, platform engineer's config, workload config and related metadata a module could need to generate infrastructure resources.
 In the `GeneratorResponse`, there are two fields, `Resources` and `Patchers`.
 The `Resource` represents resources that should operated by Kusion and they will be appended into the [Spec](../spec).
 The `Patchers` are used to patch the workload and other resources.

+### Workload

+Workload in the AppConfiguration is also a Kusion module.
+If the workload module only generates one resource, this resource will be regarded as the workload resource.
+However, if the workload module generates more than one resource, one and only one of them must contain a key-value pair in the 'extension' field, where the key is 'kusion.io/is-workload' and the value is 'true' and this resource will be regarded as the workload resource.

 ### Implicit Resource Dependency

 When you need to use an attribute of another resource as the value of a specific resource attribute, Kusion supports declaring the implicit resource dependencies with the `$kusion_path` prefix.
 You can concatenate the implicit resource dependency path with the resource `id`, attribute `name` and the `$kusion_path` prefix, for example: